This entire story is Copyright protected, Becky Witt, 2017, All Rights Reserved.

 The bike’s frame hit the curb hard, I mean really hard.
 I looked back and saw 2 large gouges out of the concrete.
 Then I saw a piece of plastic laying there that looked like it should be on the bottom of my bike.
 I looked at my bike and could see where something should be covered, but it wasn’t.
 Phooey.

 I tried to put the plastic back on, but I couldn’t see how to do it.
 I was a mental wreck at this point.
 A very nice young man watched all this and checked on me.
 We had a nice conversation and I got calmed down again.
+He marveled at my skill and said he had no idea how I had saved it.
+I replied that I had no idea either and laughed.
 There were no other pieces falling off.
 There were no leaks.
 The bike seemed to run fine.
 I bid him farewell and got back on the bike.
 I was scared to death that I’d ruined my bike.

 I rode on 30 mph roads and everything seemed OK.
 Well, I still had to make Albuquerque before sundown, so I got back on the Interstate.